 Name: Student #: Date Admitted:

-Checklist Updated by: Date Updated:
+Checklist Updated by: Date

+Checklist Opulated by.
+Updated:

 Course or Activity Transfer or Advanced Standing Credit, or Approved Alternative Term Completed

-LEVEL 1: FOUNDATIONAL CORE COURSES - stude nts should take these courses fi rst
+LEVEL 1: FOUNDATIONAL CORE COURSES - studen first

 EMP 1621H Multi-Religious Theological Education and

 Leadership

 (compulsory first year fall cohort course to be taken in the

 first year of studies)

 EMB 1003H Old Testament I

 EMB 1501H New Testament I

 EMB 1506H New Testament II

 H 1010H History of Christianity I

-EMP 1021H Leading Congregations
+□ EMP 1021H Leading Congregations OR

-OR

 □ EMP 1741H Intro to Counselling and SC

 EMP 1101H Worship I

 EMP 1301H Homiletics I

 EMP 1431H Education and Faith Formation

 EMT 1101H Intro to Theology

-LEVEL 2: CORE COURSES - prerequisite(s) of foundation tional core course(s) or permiss ion of the
+LEVEL 2: CORE COURSES - prerequisite(s) of foundat ional core course(s) or permis ssion of the

-instructor
+instructor ional core course(s) or permi

-EMB 2004H Old Testament II
+□ EMB 2004H Old Testament II

 OR

-EMB 2005H Old Testament III: Prophecy
+□ EMB 2005H Old Testament III: Prophecy

 OR

-EMB 2XXXH Old Testament IV: Psalms
+□ EMB 2XXXH Old Testament IV: Psalms

 H 2010H History of Christianity II

 EMP 2731H Ministry of Governance and Administration

 EMP 2861H Songs of the Church

 EMT 2902H Christian Ethics in Context

 EMF 3020HY Contextual Education

-LEVEL 3: CORE COURSE - prerequisite(s) or permissi on of the instructor
+LEVEL 3: CORE COURSE - prerequisite(s) or permission on of the instructor

 EMF 3130H Ministry Integration Seminar

-DESIGNATED ELECTIVE COURSES to be taken in ea ch of the categories - prerequis ite(s) of
+DESIGNATED ELECTIVE COURSES to be taken in each ch of the categories - prerequ isite(s) of

-foundational core and/or second level course(s) or permis
+$foundational\ core\ and/or\ second\ level\ course(s)\ or\ permis$ sion of the instructor

 Bible (one of the following):

 □ Hebrew

-New Testament
+□ New Testament

-New Testament Greek
+□ New Testament Greek

-Old Testament
+□ Old Testament

-[[

 Christian Spirituality (one of the following):

 □ EMP 2206H Ministry without prayer?

 □ EMP 3476H Creativity and Spirituality

 □ EMP 3560H Suffering and Hope

-□ EMP 3855H Global and Contemporary Worship
+☐ EMP 3855H Global and Contemporary Worship

 □ WYP 2636H Rooted in God: Personal Prayer as the Soil

 of Ministry

-□ TST Course with permission from the faculty advisor and
+☐ TST Course with permission from the faculty advisor and

 Program Director

 Coloniality and Power (one of the following):

 □ EMP 1601H Context, Power & Coloniality

-EMP 3353H Anti-Racist Preaching, Education and
+□ EMP 3353H Anti-Racist Preaching, Education and

 Community Engagement

-EMT 3451H Mission and Religious Pluralism
+□ EMT 3451H Mission and Religious Pluralism

-EMT 3664H Indigenous Relationships
+□ EMT 3664H Indigenous Relationships

 □ EMT 3672H Theology, Violence and Peace

-EMT 39xxH Contemporary Ethical Issues
+□ EMT 39xxH Contemporary Ethical Issues

-EMT 3950H Ethics, Colonization, and Care of the Planet
+□ EMT 3950H Ethics, Colonization, and Care of the Planet

 History of Christianity (one of the following):

-H History of Christianity III
+☐ H History of Christianity (one of the following).

 □ EMH 3570H UCC History

 Liturgical Studies (one of the following):

-□ Homiletics
+☐ Homiletics

 □ Worship

-Practical Theology (one of the following):

-□ Church & Community
+Practical Theology (one of the following): □ Church & Community

 (e.g. EMP 3619H Religious Peacebuilding,

 WYP 1617H Community-Based Assessment and

 Design, TRP 2631H Church and Evangelism)

-Christian Education
+□ Christian Education

 (e.g. KNP 3426H Teaching Bible, SMP 3421H Faith

 Development Across the Lifespan, TRP 2871H We the

 Story Tellers)

 Religious Diversity and Pluralism (one of the following):

-EMP 3619H Religious Peacebuilding FMP 3050H Suffering and Hang
+□ EMP 3619H Religious Peacebuilding

 □ EMP 3950H Suffering and Hope

 □ EMT 1620H History of Buddhist Traditions

 (or other EM Buddhist course)

 □ EMT 3020H Intertwined Texts

 (or other EM Muslim Course)

 □ EMT 3451H Mission and Religious Pluralism

 □ EMT 3664H Indigenous Relationships

-EMT 3951H Christian Ethics in a Historical Perspective
+□ EMT 3951H Christian Ethics in a Historical Perspective

 Theology (one of the following):

 □ Theology (at EM)

-KNT 3271H Doctrines of Reconciliation
+☐ KNT 3271H Doctrines of Reconciliation

 Theology and Ethics (one of the following):

-□ Theology (at EM or TST)
+☐ Theology (at EM or TST)

-Ethics (at EM or TST)
+□ Ethics (at EM or TST)

-L L

 OPEN ELECTIVE COURSES

-COLLEGE COLLOQUIA (one colloquium for every 10 c courses)
+COLLEGE COLLOQUIA (one colloquium for every 10 courses)

 Colloquium I

 Colloquium II

 Colloquium III

-Open Elective Courses: Electives in any department taken at Emmanuel or another TST college that count toward the completion of the degree program.
+^{}Open Elective Courses: Electives in any department taken at Emmanuel or another TST college that count toward the completion of the degree program.